monoclex/jssat/docs/architecture.md

 ## Overview

-The JSSAT Architecture can be organized into three distinct pieces, but at the herat of it all is the JSSAT type system.
-For detailed information about how type information is modelled, propagated, inferred from instructions, and how it solves traditionally complicated optimization problems, consider reading about the [Type System][type-system] for more information.
+The JSSAT Architecture can be organized into three distinct pieces.
+At the heart of JSSAT is the [JSSAT type system][type-system].
+The JSSAT type system allows the optimization phases to optimize as well as they do, and cannot exist without [JSSAT IR][jssat-ir] being able to assist in cleanly modelling the types.

 1.  **Javascript frontend**